jmagaram/rescript-seq/SEQ_README.md

 A _sequence_ is a list whose elements are computed only on demand.
 Sequences are produced and transformed lazily (one element at a time) rather than eagerly (all at once).
 This allows constructing conceptually infinite sequences.
 A sequence can provide better performance than an `array` when not all elements are used.
 Sequences are similar to [JavaScript iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).

-Sequences are an important and convenient data structure in [F# (Seq module)](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-seqmodule.html) , [OCaml (Seq module)](https://v2.ocaml.org/api/Seq.html), [Rust std::iter](https://doc.rust-lang.org/std/iter/trait.Iterator.html), [`C# IEnumerable<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-8.0), and [Python (itertools)](https://docs.python.org/3/library/itertools.html).
+Sequences are an important and convenient data structure in [F# (Seq module)](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-seqmodule.html) , [OCaml (Seq module)](https://v2.ocaml.org/api/Seq.html), [Rust std::iter](https://doc.rust-lang.org/std/iter/trait.Iterator.html), [C# .net IEnumerable<T>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-8.0), and [Python (itertools)](https://docs.python.org/3/library/itertools.html).
 There are many libraries that help consume iterables in JavaScript as well.

 :boom: **This is a comprehensive library for creating and consuming sequences in ReScript.**:boom: